-The management of the Society's exposure to liquidity and interest rate risk is reviewed and controlled by the Assets, Liabilities and Credit Risk Committee.
+The management of the Society's exposure to liquidity and interest rate risk is reviewed and controlled by the Assets and Liabilities Committee.
 This committee is responsible to the Board for managing and controlling the balance sheet exposures of the Society.
-Minutes of the Assets, Liabilities and Credit Risk Committee are presented monthly to the Board.
+Minutes of the monthly Assets and Liabilities Committee are presented quarterly to the Risk Committee.